About

 Peace River Center strives to treat our members and the individuals we serve with integrity and compassion.
 We are accountable to our members and the clients we serve, treating them with the respect they deserve.
 Peace River Center is committed to being a center of excellence in our community.

-Peace River Center has over 34 programs in more than 24 locations and is accredited by The Joint Commission and licensed by ACHA and DCF.
+Peace River Center has over 34 programs in more than 24 locations and is accredited by The Joint Commission and licensed by AHCA and DCF.

 Why Peace River Center